idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADLAROMANCEStressUpdateBase.md

 selected to maximize fidelity to the data while avoiding an overfitting of the data, where overfitting is indicated by a stark difference in the regression fit to training and testing data.
 To validate the obtained regression coefficient values, initial conditions are given to the ROM and VPSC, and the resulting simulations are compared.

+### ROM Input Windows

+Due to the nature of formulating the ROM, the input values are limited to a window of applicability, outside of which, the ROM can no longer be guaranteed to be valid. `ADLAROMANCEStressUpdateBase` handles these limits internally via input parameters for each input that allow for error handling or extrapolation.
+If the input values are to be extrapolated, a [smootherStep](MathUtils.md#smootherstep) function is utilized to extrapolate from the lower limit of the out-of-bound input to zero strain.

 ## Writing a LAROMANCE Stress Update Material